Reflective-Net: Learning from Explanations: Evaluation

-\emph{Convergence Speed:} The left panel in Figure \ref{fig:speed} shows the learning curves of the original classifier without explanation and reflective network w/o fine-tuning, ie. ``self''-reflection and ``other''.
-Fine-tuning converges extremely quickly, i.e. after a few epochs there is almost no change in both training and test accuracy until the learning rate is decayed.
-More interestingly, also the network without fine-tuning, i.e. where all parameters are randomly initialized, exhibits faster convergence.
+\emph{Training iterations:} The left panel in Figure \ref{fig:speed} illustrates the learning curves of the original classifier without explanation and the reflective network with and without fine-tuning (``self''-reflection and ``other'').
+Fine-tuning involves adjusting all weights and results in the quickest convergence.
+Interestingly, the reflective network without fine-tuning, where all parameters are randomly initialized, still converges faster than the non-reflective network.
 This can be best seen in the right panel of Figure \ref{fig:speed}.
-It shows differences in training accuracies between reflective and non-reflective networks.
-Initially, the differences are much larger than zero, i.e. more than 15\% for reflective networks w/o fine-tuning.
-After epoch 0 and 1\footnote{They are excluded from the figure, since they would increase the y-scale and make differences more difficult to spot.} they are even larger.
-This shows that reflective networks learn initially much faster.
-Only after the learning rate is decayed, training accuracies for both netowrks reach 100\% and their difference becomes zero.
-Plots for Resnet and Cifar-100 are qualitatively identical.
+This can be observed in the right panel, which displays the differences in training accuracy between reflective and non-reflective networks.
+Initially, the differences are substantial, with reflective networks with fine-tuning showing more than 20\% improvement.
+This indicates that reflective networks learn faster initially.
+Only when the learning rate is decayed, training accuracy of non-reflective and reflective networks reach 100\% although the gap in test accuracy remains in favor of reflective networks.
+Overall, using a reflective process reduces the number of training iterations but may not necessarily lower computational costs, as explanations must still be calculated.